Spektrophotometrische Farb-Kalibrierung

 Die Kalibrierung der Farben durch Photometrie muss unbedingt an einem linearen Bild durchgeführt werden, dessen Histogramm noch nicht gestreckt wurde.
 Andernfalls wird die photometrische Messung falsche Ergebnisse liefern und es gibt keine Garantie für die Korrektheit der erhaltenen Farben.

 Spectrophotometric Color Calibration (Ctrl + Shift + C) is the newest method of color calibration available in Siril.
-This method uses the extensive spectral data available in the Gaia DR3 online catalogue [GaiaDR3].
-Owing to the data volumes, this method is only available when an internet connection is available: there is no offline version of the Gaia DR3 xp_sampled spectrum database that Siril can use.
+This method uses the extensive spectral data available in the Gaia DR3 catalogue [GaiaDR3].
+This can be accessed either through direct querying of the online catalogue or by downloading a local extract and querying the local catalogue.

 Warnung